 A drive down a picturesque, coastal Maine peninsula brings you to the historic Pemaquid Point Lighthouse, which sits on the dramatic, rocky, wave worn ledges of Muscungus Bay.
-You will be stopping along the way at locations with beautiful Maine scenery, a small fishing village, and at spots known only to the locals.
+On this Sunset Lighthouse Journey you will stop along the way at locations with beautiful Maine scenery, fishing villages, and at spots known only to the locals.

-Rates: Adults – $135, Ages under 18– $95.
-All children under 16 must be accompanied by an adult.
+Rates: Adults 17+ = $175, Ages 16 and under = $125, and must be accompanied by an adult.
 Does not include dinner.
 Payment is by cash, check if you are registering early enough, or if you prefer, book online for an additional fee.

 Once we are all together we will begin with camera handling tips, review of your menu settings, and a discussion on exposure.
 We’ll set out to explore a nearby harbor and small fishing village.
 Your ‘Lessons on Location’ will begin with framing and composition, and general demonstrations on seeing.